Best Fluffy Overnight Sourdough Pancake Recipe with Discard

 Close-up of active sourdough discard pancake batter with natural fermentation bubbles, ready for cooking homemade pancakes.

-1. In a small bowl, whisk together the egg, melted butter, and vanilla extract.
+In a separate bowl, whisk together the wet ingredients:

 Step 3: Cook the Pancakes

-4. Flip and cook for another 1–2 minutes, until both sides are golden.
+Flip and cook the second side for another 1–2 minutes, until both sides are golden brown.

 sourdough pancake batter being cooked on a griddle.